thunderrabbit/robnugen-journal-entries/2020/12/01state-of-my-life-address.md

 draft: false
 ---

 1. I've ordered my new computer from System76.
-After a delay too minor to stress over, it's apparently under assembly now.
+After a Javascript-powered delay too minor to stress over, it's apparently under assembly now.
+27. I still have my same waterproof Aquos phone running Android 8 (though the latest OS is Android 11).
+My phone vendor has not made updates available since 8.0.0 (and there is one annoying bug where the phone saves all the notifications and dutifully poops out a raucus of consecutive notifications when it gets the chance (when I turn off silent mode)
 2. I've started leading [Weekly Alignments](/weekly-alignments/) the first fourThursday nights each month.
 3. I'm still teaching in Omotesando on Tuesdays, and plan to quit each time I head toward the lesson.
 4. I'm really pleased with Marble Track 3 construction today.
 I had Mr Greene enter reflectively as he exited, and he's carrying El Banderín, a name I love, and hope makes sense en español.